qiaolim0669/github-notes/README.md

 Clone = make a copy of the entire repo from remote to local.
 Commit = snapshot of changes.
 Push = send commits from locals to remote.
-Pull = recive commits from remote to local.
+Pull = receive commits from remote to local.